Theodore "Ted" Nieman Kincannon: Flight incident

-A veteran of more than 8,100 hours in the air, Kincannon made his finally flight on January 29, 1936.
-On the last leg of his Chicago, Dallas-Fort Worth via Oklahoma City, Oklahoma route Kincannon ran into a blinding snow storm.
-Only minutes from the destination, Love Field, the carburetor heater failed causing ice to build up and the aircraft began to lose power.
+A veteran of more than 8,100 hours in the air, Kincannon made his final flight on January 29, 1936.
+On the last leg of his Chicago, Dallas-Fort Worth via Oklahoma City, Oklahoma, route Kincannon ran into a blinding snow storm.
+Only minutes from the destination, Love Field, the carburetor heater failed, causing ice to build up, and the aircraft began to lose power.
 Kincannon instructed the passengers to strap themselves in and began searching for an area to make a forced landing.
 He spotted a field, belonging to Mr. and Mrs. Eugene Grace, near Little Elm, Denton County and began circling while planning his descent.
 Kincannon cut the motor, to avoid a fire starting, and committed to his approach.
-Mr. Grace heard the plane passing over head and then the crash but was unable to see anything due to the blinding snow.
+Mr. Grace heard the plane passing overhead and then the crash but was unable to see anything due to the blinding snow.
 Kincannon managed to get the plane down just 200 yards south of the farm home and a mere nine miles from Love Field.
 Within a few minutes the five passengers managed to walk to the Grace home and call for help.
-Due to the weather and rural farm roads it took some time to get to the crash site.
+Due to the weather and rural farm roads, it took some time to get to the crash site.
 Kincannon was still strapped in his seat but had suffered a head wound from a piece of flying debris.
 His watch has stopped at 3:06, the time of the crash.
 He died in the ambulance on the way to Frisco.
 The five passengers, to include an American Airline Engineer, credited the pilot's skill with saving their lives.